I specialize in the value of your jewelry.

-Do you need to insure your jewelry, liquidate it, distribute it among family members, or determine estate tax liability?
+Do you need to insure your jewelry, liquidate it, distribute it among family members, or determine your estate tax liability?
 I provide professional appraisals for these and other needs.

 “Scott was incredibly helpful at identifying and providing me information regarding an antique locket.
 Not only is he extremely knowledgeable, but also very friendly and enjoyable to work with.
 Scott provides you with the needed information to make informed and empowered decisions about your jewelry.
 I would absolutely recommend his services!”